Did you get your sun vitamin D today?

 However, you cannot get an overdose on vitamin D from your exposure to the sun.
 Our body only makes what we need.

 What about winter time and the lack of sun exposure in our daily lives.

-Oily fish like salmon and sardines have vitamin D. Milk and eggs have vitamin D as well.
+Oily fish like salmon and sardines have vitamin D. Milk and farm eggs (chickens that live outdoors in the day and eat bugs and not just chicken feed) have vitamin D as well.